Indo people: Japanese occupation (1942–1945)

-Indonesian Independence struggle (1945-1949)
+Indonesian Independence struggle (1945–1949)

 Leaders of the Indonesian independence movement cooperated with the Japanese to realise an independent nation.
 Two days after Japan's surrender in August 1945, the independence leaders declared an independent Republic of Indonesia.
 The majority of Indo males were either captive or in hiding and remained oblivious to these developments.
 During the occupation, the Japanese had imprisoned some 42,000 Dutch military personnel and around 100,000 civilians, mostly Dutch people who could not provide proof of Indonesian descent.
 During the Japanese occupation, the Dutch were put into the lowest class.
-Native blood was the only thing that could free Indos from being put into concentration camps.
-160,000 Indos (Eurasians) were not herded into camps.
+Native blood was the only thing that could free Indos from being put into concentration camps, 160,000 Indos (Eurasians) were not herded into camps.
+It is estimated that 8,200 European POW and 16,800 Indo people and European civilians died in Japanese concentration camps and the number of Indo people who died outside the camps is unknown.

-On 24 November 1945, Sutomo leaked propaganda to specifically kill the Dutch, Indo, Ambonese and unarmed civilians.
-Hundreds of Eurasians were killed in attacks by fanatical nationalistic Indonesian youth groups in the Bersiap Period during the last quarter of 1945.
+On 24 November 1945, Sutomo leaked propaganda to specifically kill the Dutch, Indo, Ambonese and unarmed civilians, Hundreds of Eurasians were killed in attacks by fanatical nationalistic Indonesian youth groups in the Bersiap Period during the last quarter of 1945, and it is estimated that around 5,500 to 20,000 Indo people and European civilians people were killed and 2,500 went missing during bersiap period.

+So of the 290,000 Indo people and Europeans, 260,000 of whom had Dutch citizenship before the Japanese occupation, it is estimated that more than 50,000 died during the Japanese occupation until the Bersiap period.

-Emigration from the Dutch East Indies (1945-1965)
+Emigration from the Dutch East Indies (1945–1965)

 Over 10% of the "Indo-Europeans" took Indonesian citizenship after Indonesian independence.
 Most retained full Dutch citizenship after the transfer of sovereignty to Indonesia in 1949.

 In 1949, 300,000 Eurasians who had been socialized into many Dutch customs were repatriated.
-The Dutch established a repatriation program which lasted until 1967.
+The Dutch established a repatriation programme which lasted until 1967.
 Over a 15-year period after the Republic of Indonesia became an independent state, virtually the entire Dutch population, Indische Nederlanders (Dutch Indonesians), estimated at between 250,000 and 300,000, left the former Dutch East Indies.

 Most of them moved to the Netherlands.
 Many had never been there before.
 Some of them went to Australia, the United States or Canada.
 18.5% departed for the United States.
 In 1959, Dutch people who did not embrace Indonesian citizenship were expelled.
 An estimated 60,000 immigrated to the United States in the 1960s.

 The migration pattern of the so-called Repatriation progressed in five distinct waves over a period of 20 years.